mberry1989/kontent-hugo-articles/README.md

 1. `git clone -b release https://github.com/mismith0227/hugo_theme_pickles`
 1. `npm run start-themed`

-Note: the `start-themed` command renames the root `layout/_default` folder to `layout/default`to allow the downlaoded theme to override the default layout files.
+Note: the `start-themed` command renames the root `layout/_default` folder to `layout/default`to allow the downloaded theme to override the default layout files.

 To run the themeless version:
 1. Ensure that `layout/_default` exists in the root layout folder